-The Carolina northern flying squirrel is listed as an endangered species by the federal government.
-They can be found in western North Carolina, eastern Tennessee and southwest Virginia.
+The federal government lists the Carolina northern flying squirrel as an endangered species.
+They can be found in western North Carolina, eastern Tennessee, and southwest Virginia.

-Northern squirrels live in conifer and mixed forests, and these have drastically been reduced in the past few decades.
+Northern squirrels live in conifer and mixed forests, which have drastically reduced in the past few decades.
 Northern flying squirrels rely on specific fungi to survive, and these fungi are dependent on spruce and hemlock trees.
 Due to the hemlock forests being reduced by an invasive insect called the hemlock woolly adelgid, their natural habitat has been decimated.

 Another reason for their decline is the smaller southern flying squirrel.
-Not only are they more aggressive when it comes to finding food and shelter, but they also carry a parasite that can be lethal to the northern flying squirrel.
+Not only are they more aggressive when finding food and shelter, but they also carry a parasite that can be lethal to the northern flying squirrel.

 The Carolina northern flying squirrel lives in the high mountains of North Carolina and Tennessee.
-The decline of the squirrel was one of the first warnings to scientists that the health of the high-elevation forests was at risk.
+The decline of the squirrel was one of the first warnings to scientists that the high-elevation forests’ health was at risk.

 Gulf Coast Jaguarundi

 The Gulf Coast jaguarundi has been on the endangered list since 1977.
-Although part of the Felinae (cat) family, their appearance is more like an otter or weasel.
+Although part of the Felinae (cat) family, their appearance resembles an otter or weasel.
 With flat tails and short legs, they also have a flat head with a long slender body.
-They are closely related to the cougar, although much smaller at roughly a tenth of the cougar’s size.
+Although much smaller at roughly a tenth of the cougar’s size, they are closely related.

-Although not confirmed in the U.S. since 1986, people do still say that they have seen these in south Texas, in particular in Laguna Atascosa National Wildlife Refuge.
+Although not confirmed in the U.S. since 1986, people still say that they have seen these in south Texas, particularly in Laguna Atascosa National Wildlife Refuge.
 They can also be found in the north of Mexico.

-In 2014, the U.S. Fish and Wildlife Service developed a recovery plan for the species, and they have planted shrubs and plants found in the jaguarundi’s natural environment, in the Rio Grande Valley in Texas.
+In 2014, the U.S. Fish and Wildlife Service developed a recovery plan for the species.
+They have planted shrubs and plants found in the jaguarundi’s natural environment in the Rio Grande Valley in Texas.

 Another animal where the IUCN red list and the U.S. Fish and Wildlife Service differ is the ocelot.
 Listed as least concern by the IUCN, the ocelot is listed as endangered by the official U.S. service.

-Ocelots, although very rare in North America can still be found from Mexico and every country South, except Chile.
-The North American range of the ocelot once included Arizona, Arkansas, Louisiana and Texas, although they are not thought to be in Arkansas or Louisiana anymore.
+Although rare in North America, Ocelots can still be found in Mexico and every country South, except Chile.
+The North American range of the ocelot once included Arizona, Arkansas, Louisiana, and Texas, although they are not thought to be in Arkansas or Louisiana anymore.

-There have been five sightings in five years of an ocelot in Arizona, although researchers say there is unlikely to be a breeding population in the state.
+There have been five sightings in five years of an ocelot in Arizona, although researchers say there is unlikely to be a breeding population.

-There are thought to be approximately fifty ocelots living in Texas at the moment.
+There are approximately fifty ocelots living in Texas at the moment.
 Vehicles are the primary cause of ocelot deaths in Texas, and the Texas Department of Transportation has recognized this.
 They have plans to install the first highway wildlife crossing tunnels in Texas.
-These wildlife crossings have been very successful in keeping the Florida Panthers population alive and increasing.
+These wildlife crossings have successfully kept the Florida Panther’s population alive and increasing.